-Like many students, John Chapin was attracted to Penn State Beaver more than a decade ago because of the combination of the small campus setting coupled with the reputation of Penn State.
+Like many students, Dr. John Chapin, professor of communications, was attracted to Penn State Beaver more than a decade ago because of the combination of the small campus setting coupled with the reputation of Penn State.
 “Penn State has an international reputation.
 I like the small campus feel, while still being part of a large established system.”

 Teaching is his passion.
 “I’ve been teaching at some level since 1985.”

 Chapin attributes his own success to the influence of his teachers.
 “I wouldn’t be where I am today if it weren’t for a few key teachers’ encouragement and support.”

 Chapin teaches three classes each semester, ranging from lower-level communications classes to upper-level journalism classes.

 “My favorite classes are cinema arts and TV production,” he said.
 “I like the film course because there is always lively discussion.
 Everyone likes movies and has something to say.
 TV production is fun because I get to spend time with students while they work on projects.”

 In addition to teaching, Chapin is involved in the community around campus and has turned that work into his research specialty.
 “I volunteer quite a bit for several domestic violence and sexual assault centers,” he said.
 “My research area is health communication.
 Specifically, I study violence prevention campaigns.”